dpball/supremecourt/README.md

 Regardless of ones political beliefs, the 2020 US Presidential election has started a discussion on the importance of decentralised prediction markets.
 Crowdsourcing predictions by providing financial incentives can often outperform traditional forecasting.
 In this project, we aim to produce a decentralised prediction market that runs on the ethereum blockchain and is secured by Kleros.

-In order to design this project, two problems need to be addressed:
+In order to design this project, three problems need to be addressed:

 #### 1. The oracle problem
 The outcome of any event (such as "Who will win the 2020 US Presidential Election?") needs to be established and stored on the blockchain in a trustless manner.

 #### 2. Handling order book / market making
 In order for users to act honestly, there must be a financial reward.
 Money can be exchanged between users (such as what is seen on sports betting exchanges) or with an individual market maker.

+#### 3. Bootstrapping liquidity
+As a general rule, financial markets are more efficient if they are more liquid.
+In order to create a competitive betting experience, the orderbooks must be sufficiently liquid.

 ### Existing implementations